jj5/kickass-crypto/README.md

 configuration) and you won't need to replace the instances provided by the service locators by default.

+The service locators will create a new default instance for you on the first call to the service locator if it doesn't already have an instance.
+Whether the default implementation is the Sodium module or the OpenSSL module depends on the order you included the `inc/sodium.php` and `inc/openssl.php` files; if you included the entire library with `inc/library.php` the Sodium module will have precedence.

 ## Data encryption

 The encryption process is roughly: